|

 sarcastic).
 I liked working on it only because it was on the Paramount

 backlot, on which I'd never worked before.
+Sadly, none of the lead

-Buffy, the Vampire Slayer -
+Buffy the Vampire Slayer -

 the first scene after the opening credits, I walk by, going